manzoor-ali/My-Assignment/README.md

 This app is fully designed to generate the form based on the json provided by the server.

 There is 3 main parts of the dynamic form one is making input fields based on json provided by the server.
-Validations on input fileds are done by Yup library which is very poplular and powerful for applying validations.
+1. Validations on input fileds are done by Yup library which is very poplular and powerful for applying validations.
-The skeleton of the form is crearted with help of Formik which is very very powerful and usefull for this kind of work.
+2. The skeleton of the form is crearted with help of Formik which is very very powerful and usefull for this kind of work.
-Typescript is used to track interface of the application.
+3. Typescript is used to track interface of the application.
-Routs are created with help of react router dom library.
+4. Routs are created with help of react router dom library.
+5. Locals are done with help of i18n library

 ### `How to run it.`